hbashton/spotify-ripper/README.rst

       --flac                Rip songs to lossless FLAC encoding instead of MP3 -f FORMAT, --format FORMAT
-                            Save songs using this path and filename structure (see README) --flat                Save all songs to a single directory (overrides --format option) --flat-with-index     Similar to --flat [-f] but includes the playlist index at the start of the song file -g {artist,album}, --genres {artist,album}
+                            Save songs using this path and filename structure (see README) --format-case {upper,lower,capitalize}
+                            Convert all words of the file name to upper-case, lower-case, or capitalized --flat                Save all songs to a single directory (overrides --format option) --flat-with-index     Similar to --flat [-f] but includes the playlist index at the start of the song file -g {artist,album}, --genres {artist,album}